senzhaocode/FuSViz_docs/docs/Usage_manual.md

 #### Domain_plot (only available for RNA-seq SVs)

 Domain plot shows a biological consequence of chimeric transcript in context of protein domain and motif annotations.
-For example, after choosing partner genes (*TMPRSS2* and *ERG*) in Select boxes `GeneA` and `GeneB`, transcript isoforms with domain and motif annotations are bold in Select boxes `TranscriptA` and `TranscriptB`.
-Choose relevant ones, then press `Activate` button.
+For example, after choosing partner genes (*TMPRSS2* and *ERG*) in Select boxes `GeneA` and `GeneB`, transcript isoforms with domain and motif annotations are bold and the canonical transcript isoform is highlighted by underscore in Select boxes `TranscriptA` and `TranscriptB`.
+Choose relevant ones, then domain fusion plot is rendered.

 ![](4.5.3.Domain_plot_1.png)

 In plot view panel, motif & domain annotations and the selected transcripts with concatenated exons for GeneA (colored by **green**) and GeneB (colored by **orange**) are shown in upper and lower parts of the layout, respectively.
 Colored arrow lines denote different biological consequence of translated chimeric transcripts (i.e. `red: outframe`, `blue: inframe` and `black: unknown`).

-Show biological consequence of a specific chimeric transcript with the selected breakpoints (e.g. `41498119` and `38423561` are chosen in Select box `Breakpoint A` and `Breakpoint B`, see below).
+Show biological consequence of a specific chimeric transcript with the selected breakpoints (e.g. `41498119` and `38445621` are chosen in Select box `Breakpoint A` and `Breakpoint B`, see below).
+Users could adjust the resolution of download domain fusion plot via changing `Layout_width` and `Layout_height`.

 ![](4.5.3.Domain_plot_2.png)